tyronechen/SARS-CoV-2/multiomics/vignettes/case_study_2.md

 gitlab repository](https://gitlab.com/tyagilab/sars-cov-2/).
 </details>

-In both cases, there is a strong correlation between the variates on at least the first 5 principal components corresponding to at least 50% of the variation in the data.
+In this case, there is a strong correlation between the variates on at least the first 5 principal components corresponding to at least 50% of the variation in the data.